vanvalenlab/intro-to-deepcell/data_labeling/DeepCell_Label_interactive_demo.md

 ### Autofit tool

 Press <kbd>M</kbd> to use the Autofit tool.
-The Autofit tool adjusts foreground label boundary to hug the nearest edges in the raw image.
+The Autofit tool adjusts the foreground label boundary to hug the nearest edges in the raw image.

 Click a label once to select it as the foreground label, then click on it again to Autofit the label.